osohq/oso/new-docs/content/any/learn/policies/examples/rbac/index.md

 Our accounting firm’s authorization scheme is flexible, hierarchical, and — let’s just go ahead and say it — beautiful.
 However, it’s entirely based on data that lives in our policy.
-One of the distinguishing features of oso is the ability to [reach into existing domain models](application-types) to retrieve context for an authorization decision.
+One of the distinguishing features of Oso is the ability to [reach into existing domain models](application-types) to retrieve context for an authorization decision.